bayfrontmedia/simple-pdo/README.md

 $db = new Db($pdo); // $pdo as a PDO instance
 ```

 By default, the PDO instance passed to the constructor will be named "default".
+This name is available as a `Db::DB_DEFAULT` constant.
 If you will only be using one database connection, there would never be a need to change this.
 If, however, you will be working with multiple databases and wish to reference this connection by a different name, you can assign it any name you like:

 ```
 use Bayfront\PDO\Db;